csb6/adac/README.md

 # Ada compiler

-My attempt to make a compiler for enough of the Ada '83 programming language to compile an early version of the GNAT Ada compiler into C, enabling GNAT to be bootstrapped on any platform with a C compiler.
+My attempt to make a compiler for enough of the Ada '83 programming language to compile an early version of the GNAT Ada compiler, enabling GNAT to be bootstrapped.

 GNAT is part of GCC and is written in Ada, which causes bootstrapping issues when compiling GCC from source code.
 It means that a prebuilt binary of GNAT (built